neilramaswamy/structured-streaming/docs/guides/stream_options/state_stores.md

 ## Examples

 <!-- TODO(neil): Can you figure out why this is? -->
 State store configurations happen at the SQL configuration level, not as an option on your stream.
 The examples below assume that you have a `spark` variable which refers to your current `SparkSession`.
-To see how to construct one, see [Spark variables]().
+To see how to construct one, see [Spark variables].

 === "Python"